SteamInputWiki/SteamInputWiki/chapter-6/06a01_rating_system_for_SIAPI_implementations_in_games.md

   * Any Actions work in other input systems, but don't work in SIAPI? (-% of points, based on how many work versus dont work)
   * Have redundant/deprecated Actions? (-% of points based on number of Actions)

-* Bindable Input Styles: (main category, 34 points)
+* Bindable Input Styles: (main category, up to 34 points)
   * Are they clearly named/labelled so the player can easily read the configuration and know what to do if they want to make customizations? (-1 point per)
   * Is there an “absolute_mouse” style for touchpad or gyro users alongside the more traditional analog joystick styles? (-10 points if missing)
    * If not, is “mixed input” supported?
 See chapter 02c for more information on mixed input (+x points back, up to 8, based on mixed input rating)